solubris/typedtuples/README.md

 ## Strong typing

-The tuples never convert the Object class.
+The tuples are never converted to the Object class.

-Using Objects defeats the purpose of tuples, might as well use a List or Array of objects if that's the case.
+Alternative tuple libraries have an Object[] toArray();
+If this is the requirement, then its better to use a List\<Object> directly.
+No need to complicate the solution with tuples.

 ## Not Serializable